FMTDev/FMT.Releases/README.md

 ## Summary

 This tool enables you to modify game assets, graphics, font, text and tweak gameplay mechanics to generate mod files to use within the in-built mod manager.
-It supports the deployments to multiple platforms including PC (with Registry Support for game detection), Playstation 4 and Nintento Switch.
+It supports the deployments to multiple platforms including PC (with Registry Support for game detection), Playstation 4 (PS4), Playstation 5 (PS5) and Nintento Switch.

 Don't forget to star Frostbite Modding Tool on GitHub.
 Stay updated with the latest releases and enhancements by following the repository and [join the Discord server](https://discord.gg/TmdjJFEGgr).